Songtech-0912/songtech-0912.github.io/content/general-relativity/index.md

 > **Note:** It may also be useful to know that the Doppler shift factor $z$ can be expressed in terms of frequency as $z = \frac{f_0 - f}{f} = -\Delta f/f$, where $\Delta f = f - f_0$.

-Where $\Delta \lambda = \lambda - \lambda_{0}$ is the change in the wavelength between when it was emitted (higher up in a gravitational field) and when it was received (lower down in a gravitational field), assuming a constant gravitational field.
+Where $\Delta \lambda = \lambda - \lambda_{0}$ is the change in the wavelength due to gravitational redshift, assuming a constant gravitational field.
 We identify $gh = |\Phi|$ as an approximation for the (Newtonian) gravitational potential near the surface of the Earth, so we can generalize the above formula to:

 {% math() %}
 \frac{\Delta \lambda}{\lambda_{0}} = \frac{|\Phi(R)|}{c^2} = \frac{GM}{c^2 R}, \quad \Phi(r) = -\frac{GM}{r}
 {% end %}

 Where $R$ is the distance from the center of the gravitating body (for instance, the Earth) to the light receiver and $M$ is its mass.
-This formula is valid *with respect to an observer infinitely-far away*, since $\Phi(\infty) = 0$.
+This formula is valid *with respect to a receiver located infinitely-far away*, since $\Phi(\infty) = 0$, meaning that gravity (and therefore gravitational redshift) vanishes at infinity.
 But if we want to compare two observers at known distances $r_1, r_2$ from the center of the gravitating body, where $r_1 > r_2$, then the more precise formula would be:

 {% math() %}
 \begin{align*}